 - The diaper may be too big or too small.
 Try going up a size -- or down, if the diaper is too loose.

 - The diaper may be the right size, but fastened too loosely.
 Try closing it tighter.

 - A baby boy’s diaper sometimes leaks if their penis is pointing upward inside of it.
 Try directing the penis downward as you put on their diaper.

 - If your baby is between sizes, the solution is time.
 Wait a few weeks, and then try the next size up.

 Do you want to use cloth diapers, but worry about the pins?
 To pin safely:

 - Buy diaper pins that are stainless steel and have plastic protective heads that lock, so they won’t pop open as your baby moves around.

-- Keep your hand between her skin and the pin during diapering, so you won’t stick her.
+- Keep your hand between the skin and the pin during diapering, so you won’t stick them.

 - Look into buying disposable diaper tape for cloth diapers.
 You can also try Velcro-fasten diaper covers or cloth diapers fitted with snaps or other baby-safe fasteners.

 Diapering a Busy Baby